South Sudan Fast Facts

 March 27, 1972 - The signing of the Addis Ababa Agreement ends 16 years of civil war between the northern Khartoum forces and southern Anyanya rebels.
 Part of the agreement includes the creation of the autonomous region of South Sudan, with Juba as its capital.

 1977 - Oil is discovered in southwestern Sudan.
-Civil war in the 1980s and 1990s prevents much exploration or development of the oil deposits.
+Civil war during the 1980s and 1990s prevents much exploration or development of the oil deposits.

 1980s - Prolonged droughts put pressure on water and farming resources.

-May 1983 - Col. John Garang de Mabior forms the Sudan People's Liberation Army (SPLA) and leads his forces against the government, re-igniting the civil war.
-The South is fighting against the government's proposal to re-divide the region and the imposition of an Islamic law and militaristic rule.
+May 1983 - Col. John Garang de Mabior forms the Sudan People's Liberation Army (SPLA) and leads his forces against the government, reigniting the civil war.
+The South is fighting against the government's proposal to redivide the region and the imposition of an Islamic law and militaristic rule.

 1989 - The United Nations airlifts famine relief to both sides during the civil war.

-March 27, 1995 - Sudan's government calls for a two month cease-fire at the behest of former US President Jimmy Carter.
+March 27, 1995 - Sudan's government calls for a two month ceasefire at the behest of former US President Jimmy Carter.

-July 15, 1998-May 1999 - The SPLA calls a three-month cease-fire due to regional famine, allowing UN supplies to reach famine victims.
-The cease-fire is extended until government bombs attack two cities in the South.
+July 15, 1998-May 1999 - The SPLA calls a three-month ceasefire due to regional famine, allowing UN supplies to reach famine victims.
+The ceasefire is extended until government bombs strike two cities in the South.

 January 9, 2005 - The Comprehensive Peace Agreement is signed by representatives from the North and the South.
 Part of the agreement includes independence for southern Sudan within six years and that Islamic law would not apply there.

 April 11-15, 2010 - Sudan holds multi-party elections for the first time in 24 years.
-Salva Kiir Mayardit is elected president of southern Sudan with 93% of the vote.
+Kiir is elected president of southern Sudan with 93% of the vote.

 January 9-15, 2011 - Sudanese people vote in a referendum to secede or remain part of a unified Sudan.
 Sudanese nationals in the South, North, and in several foreign countries, including Australia, Canada, Egypt, Ethiopia, Kenya, Uganda, and the United States cast votes.